neocow/n-cube-editor/README.md

 ![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")
 ___
 ### Version History
+* 0.5.0-SNAPSHOT
+ * Enhancement: Added Alt-click to display coordinate of currently selected in pop-up window.
 * 0.4.0
  * 10x speed up in loading the cube HTML.
 No longer sending String return values to resolveRefs (5x) and adding single listener to table instead of a listener-per-cell (5x).
  * Enhancement: 'Processing...' (toast) messages pop up now for menu items that generally take a bit of time to execute.
 This allows the menu click to be processed, the 'toast' to be displayed, and then the toast clears and the appropriate modal displays.